 Ingredients

-- 12 oz box penne pasta (reserve 2 cups pasta water)
+- 12 oz box penne pasta (or other short cut pasta, reserve 2 cups pasta water)

 - 4 cups butternut squash, peeled, seeded and diced small (20 oz)